zlaski/pcre2/doc/html/README.txt

 The "configure" script builds the following files for the basic C library:

 .
-Makefile             the makefile that builds the library . src/config.h         build-time configuration options for the library . src/pcre2.h          the public PCRE2 header file
+Makefile             the makefile that builds the library . config.h             build-time configuration options for the library . pcre2.h              the public PCRE2 header file
 . pcre2-config         script that shows the building settings such as CFLAGS
                          that were set for "configure" . libpcre2-8.pc        )